Moving with Dogs – Tips on How to Move Man’s Best Friend

 Different forms of amusement will help your dog while leaving you to focus on other vital moving-related issues.
 Organizing brain games will be a good mental exercise and will occupy their attention for a while.
 If you are moving with kids they can help by setting up a hide–and–seek session with dog’s favorite toys and items.
 This way, your pup will enjoy searching and digging for their dearest things all around the house.
 And you would want to reward them with food any time they find a hidden item, this is one of the easiest forms of training.
 To reduce your own anxiety about moving out, you can go for a bike ride with your dogs.
 Pets will be always grateful for physical exercise.

 Introduce Your Dog to Your New Home

-Before you move in, visit the future living space with your dog.
+Before you move in and start unpacking things, visit the future living space with your dog.
 Show them all the rooms and help them explore the new home.
 If you can, spend a few hours together to help them get familiar with the strange environment and things.
 Are you relocating to the suburbs to a house with a big backyard?
 Introducing the outdoor area is also crucial since dogs like exploring and marking their territory to feel more comfortable.
 During this training, try to speak in a pleasant tone and stay calm.
 They can be confused by the new arrangement of rooms furnished with strange things without familiar odors.
 Moving into a smaller home might also be confusing for them, so make sure your pet gets its corner as soon as possible.
 This is especially important if you own a cat as well because those are all the common moving mistakes pet owners tend to make.
 By just staying calm, you are sending them a sign that this is a safe space.